Black Canyon Overlook

 |Trail Features:||Outstanding Views, Wildflowers|

 |Trail Location:||Teton Pass|

 |Roundtrip Length:||3.7 Miles|

 |Trailhead Elevation:||8431 Feet|

 |Total Elevation Gain:||848 Feet|

 |Trail Difficulty Rating:||5.40 (moderate)|

 |Parking Lot Longitude||-110.95538|

-The hike to Black Canyon Overlook (sometimes referred to as the Mount Elly Overlook) begins from Teton Pass, located roughly 7 miles west of Wilson, WY, and 11.8 miles east of Victor, ID on WY 22.
+The hike to Black Canyon Overlook (also referred to as Mount Elly Overlook) begins from Teton Pass, located roughly 7 miles west of Wilson, WY, and 11.8 miles east of Victor, ID on WY 22.